-\begin{itemize}[leftmargin=0.5cm] \item \textbf{How to specify human behaviour for human-AS cooperation?} \end{itemize} How to model human behaviour to enable cooperation with AS is challenging but crucial for the resilience of the system as a whole.
+\item \textbf{How to specify human behaviour for human--AS cooperation?} \end{enumerate} How to model human behaviour to enable cooperation with AS is challenging but crucial for the resilience of the system as a whole.
 It is the diversity in human enactment that drives the uncertainty about what people do and don't do, and, subsequently, the way human behaviour can be specified.
-Knowing the mental state of others enables ASs to steer a cooperation that is consistent with the needs of the ASs, as well as to respond to the needs of human agents in an appropriate manner.
+Knowing the mental state of others enables AS to steer a cooperation that is consistent with the needs of the AS, as well as to respond to the needs of human agents in an appropriate manner.

 Different theories of human behaviours explain diversity in human action in different ways and by detecting various determinants of human behaviour.
 For example, a behaviourist approach suggests that every behaviour is a response to a certain stimulus~\cite{heimlich2008understanding}.
 Albeit true, this approach is restrictive in addressing the complexity of human behaviour, as well as the different ways that human behaviour develops during cooperation.
 To grasp that humans are embodied with purposes and goals that affect each other, the concept of joint-action can be introduced as ``a social interaction whereby two or more individuals coordinate their actions in space and time to bring about change in the environment''~\cite{sebanz2006joint}.
-Adapting it to human-robot interaction, this approach is suggestive of an interplay between humans and ASs, such that what matters is not only how the AS understands the system but also how humans understand the way the autonomous agent behaves and is willing to cooperate~\cite{grigore:2013}.
+Adapting it to human–robot interaction, this approach is suggestive of an interplay between humans and AS, such that what matters is not only how the AS understands the system but also how humans understand the way the autonomous agent behaves and is willing to cooperate~\cite{grigore:2013}.
 Thus, cooperation arises from a shared understanding between agents, which is a challenge to specify.